Clay pigeon shooting: Cartridges

-All Shotgun cartridges can be used including 10, 12, 16, 20, 28 gauge, and .410 bore.
-They are readily available in gun shops and at shooting grounds, and within limitations as to the shot size and the weight of the shot load are suitable for clay shooting at CPSA affiliated grounds and for use in events coming under CPSA rules.
-Though home loaded cartridges allow the user to customize the ballistic characteristics of their shells, they are generally not allowed at clay pigeon shooting events unless specified otherwise.
+All shotgun cartridges may be used, including 10, 12, 16, 20, 28 gauge, and .410 bore.
+They are readily available in gun shops and at shooting grounds, and within limitations as to the shot size and the weight of the shot load are suitable for clay shooting at Clay Pigeon Shooting Association (CPSA) affiliated grounds in England, and for use in events coming under CPSA rules.
+Though home-loaded cartridges allow the user to customize the ballistic characteristics of their shells, they are not usually allowed at clay pigeon shooting events.

 The instructions and specifications are printed on the boxes.
 For clay competition, shot size must not exceed 2.6 mm/English No. 6.
 The shot load must be a maximum 28 g for all domestic disciplines; or 24 g for Olympic trap, Olympic skeet, and double trap; up to 28 g for FITASC sporting (from 2005); and 36 g for helice.

 Laser clay shooting

-Laser clay pigeon shooting, also known as laser clay shooting or just laser shooting, is a variation on the traditional clay pigeon shooting where the shotguns are disabled and fitted with laser equipment that can detect hits on specially modified reflective clays.
+Laser clay pigeon shooting, also known as laser clay shooting or just laser shooting, is a variation on the traditional clay pigeon shooting where the shotguns are fitted with laser equipment that can detect hits on specially modified reflective clays, instead of firing cartridges.
 Laser clay pigeon shooting offers a safe alternative for beginners, and the location is less constrained.

 The rules and disciplines are normally the same as the traditional sport using live weapons.

-There are four principal pieces of equipment for a laser clay shooting setup: guns, launcher, scoreboard and clays.
+The earliest type of laser clay shooting equipment were analogue and consisted of four principal pieces of equipment: guns, launcher, scoreboard and clays.